RRC-ACE-Outreach/TechCamp/README.md

 For this year's *TechCamp* we are using an online tool, aka. an Integrated Development Environment (IDE), that you can run from your web browser:
 [https://ide.goorm.io/](https://ide.goorm.io/ "Goorm IDE Homepage")

+TODO: Add links to each section.
+Make sure all the snippets and starting code are in the notes files.
+Add video links into md instructions.